Our Commitment to You

-The people we serve come from all walks of life and so do we.
-We hire great people from a wide variety of backgrounds, not just because it’s the right thing to do, but because it makes the Centre for Autism Services Alberta stronger.
-If you share our values and our enthusiasm to empower autistic individuals and their families to thrive, you will find a great opportunity at the Centre.
-We welcome the unique contributions future staff and volunteers can bring in terms of education, opinions, culture, ethnicity, race, sex, gender identity and expression, nation of origin, age, languages spoken, color, religion, different abilities, sexual orientation, and beliefs.
+We are looking for outgoing volunteers who are passionate about helping to support Autistic children, youth, and young adults.
+If you share our values and our enthusiasm to empower Autistic individuals and their families to thrive, you will find a great opportunity at the Centre.
+We welcome the unique contributions volunteers can bring in terms of neurodiversity, education, opinions, culture, ethnicity, race, sex, gender identity and expression, languages spoken, religion, different abilities, sexual orientation, and beliefs.

 For more information, contact